Chanel Miller Comes Forward As ‘Emily Doe,’ Brock Turner’s Sexual Assault Victim

 In 2016, Miller was an anonymous sexual assault victim, her name having been shielded from the public due to the media’s, and the courts’, tradition of not publishing the names of victims of such crimes.
 And indeed, at the time, the news coverage of the case focused not on the victim, but on the perpetrator, Brock Turner.

-On January 18, 2015, as The Stanford Daily reports, two passer-by noticed a sexual assault taking place before their eyes.
+On January 18, 2015, as The Stanford Daily reports, two passers-by noticed a sexual assault taking place before their eyes.
 Specifically, the men witnessed a man, later identified as Turner, sexually assaulting an unconscious woman with his fingers.
 The men put a stop to the assault and detained Turner until police arrived.

 Turner was charged and brought to trial and, in a shocking development that made international headlines, was sentenced only to six months in jail (of which he would eventually serve only three), plus three years’ probation.